-While employers represented in the NSS data presumably have fairly good information about the productivity of their employees, those in the callback studies have far less information regarding the productivity of prospective employees.
-So it seems that statistical discrimination is a possible explanation for why employers discriminate in callback experiments and in entry-level labour markets.
-But it is much less likely to explain discrimination against employees who have been on the job for a while, which will mostly be the case in the NSS.
+Thus, it seems that statistical discrimination is a possible explanation for why employers discriminate in callback experiments and in entry-level labour markets.
+But it is much less likely to explain discrimination against employees who have been on the job for a while.
+Nevertheless, it is possible that the wage differential observed in the NSS data is due to unobserved productivity differentials.
+The NSS data include only crude measures of educational attainment.
+They do not include marks or grades, for example.
+In callback experiments, employers do not interview prospective candidates, so they base their decisions on quite limited information.

-It is nevertheless possible, that the wage differential observed in the NSS data is due to unobserved productivity differentials because there data include only crude measures of educational attainment.
-On the other hand, in the callback experiments, employers do not see the candidates, only their resumés.
-One advantage of the study reported here is that data on job candidates' grades is available, offering a fine degree of control.
-At the same time, the labour market is real, not experimental, and candidates typically go through several rounds of interviews with prospective employers, so that employers get a fair amount of information about them.

-Using data from the Indian Institute of Management, Ahmedabad's (IIM-A) 2006 batch of Post Graduate Diploma in Management (PGDM, equivalent to an MBA) graduates, we find no evidence of discrimination against minorities by employers in placements.
-Controlling for work experience and GPA, there is no wage penalty to being female, or of belonging to a sc/st. This study is also of interest because IIM-A graduates often come to occupy positions of prestige and power.
+One of the main advantages of the study reported here is that data on job candidates' grades is available, offering a fine degree of control.
+At the same time, the labour market is real, not experimental, and candidates typically go through several rounds of interviews with prospective employers, so that employers get quite a lot of information about them.
+Using data from the Indian Institute of Management, Ahmedabad's (IIM-A) 2006 batch of MBA graduates, we find no evidence of discrimination against minorities by employers in placements.
+Controlling for work experience and GPA, there is no wage penalty to being female, or of belonging to a Scheduled Caste or Tribe (SC/ST).
+This study is also of interest because IIM-A graduates often come to occupy positions of prestige and power.
 When historically disadvantaged groups gain access to such positions, this may serve to create role models and break down stereotypes.

-In addition to examining the possibility of discrimination by gender and caste, we study another form of discrimination that to our knowledge has not been studied in the Indian context.
-This may take the form of a beauty premium arising from betterlooking individuals obtaining a higher reward from economic activity.
-This has been documented for the us labour market by Hamermesh and Biddle (1994, 1998) and Hamermesh and Parker (2006), and in the uk by Harper (2000).
+In addition to examining the possibility of discrimination by gender and caste we study another form of discrimination that to our knowledge has not been studied in the Indian context.
+This is that arising from better looking individuals obtaining a higher reward from economic activity.
+This has been documented for the US labour market by Hamermesh and Biddle (1994, 1998), Hamermesh and Parker (2006), and in Britain by Harper (2000).
 We find weak evidence of this form of discrimination by employers.

-The next section describes the placement process at IIM-A, while Section 3 describes the data.
-Section 4 describes the estimation procedure and results, and Section 5 points to the study's conclusions.
+The next section describes the placement process at the IIM-Ahmedabad, while Section 3 describes the data.
+Section 4 describes the estimation procedure and results, and Section 5 concludes.

-2 The Placements Process at the IIM
+2. The Placements Process at the IIM

 The business school placements process is the way most business graduates and MBA students obtain employment.
-Students wishing to participate in placement submit their resumés to the placement office.
-After perusing the resumés, companies decide which candidates to interview on campus.2

-Interviews take place over several days.
-Higher paying companies like investment banks and international consulting firms get slots on earlier days, giving them the first chance to make lucrative offers to the best students.
-The interviewers initially screen candidates and progressively shortlist to interview candidates until they make a final offer, so that a company may interview a particular candidate several times.
+Typically the process takes place over numerous days, where companies can use the institute premises to schedule interviews with the prospective graduates.
+Usually the higher paying companies (like investment banks, international consulting firms) get slots on earlier days giving them a chance to make lucrative offers to the best students.
+The interviewers initially screen candidates and progressively shortlist to interview candidates until they make a final offer.